bhavani-mahalakshmi/chat-with-sql/README.md

 6.  **Chat Display:** Chat messages and responses are displayed using the `src/components/chat/ChatMessage.tsx` component.

 To get started, take a look at src/app/page.tsx.

+## Setup Instructions

+Follow these steps to set up and run the application:

+### 1. Install Dependencies

+Navigate to the project root directory in your terminal and run: